Making Video: How I Made this Online Marketing Video

 I took video of her site as I did this to use later in editing together the final video.
 Many folks would assume I would get video of her site with screen capture editing software like Camtasia.
 Certainly I could do it that way, but I choose another way.

-Video Taping a Website: Planning for the Editing Phase
+Videotaping a Website: Planning for the Editing Phase

 I personally find it easier to videotape my computer screen using my mini dv video camera set up on a tripod than to use screen capture software in order to get the video of her site.
 That is the one thing that is 100% certain, you HAVE to have video of the website being highlighted in order to edit a video.
 Question is?
 How to get that video?

-Capturing footage straight out of my camera is easier than importing video from another program in my humble opinion.
+Capturing footage straight out of my camera is easier than importing video from another program, in my humble opinion.
 So that’s how I do it!

 Editing Begins